The signal header provides a means to handle signals reported during a program's execution.

 Controls how a signal is handled. sig represents the signal number

-compatible with the SIG macros. func is the function to
+macros. func is the function to

 signal is ignored.
 If func points to a function, then when a signal is

-detected the default function is called (SIG_DFL), then the
+detected the default function is called (SIG_DFL

 function is called.
 The function must take one argument of type

-int which represents the signal number.
+which represents the signal number.
 The function may

-longjmp.
+.
 When the function terminates execution resumes where it

-was interrupted (unless it was a SIGFPE signal in which case the
+was interrupted (unless it was a SIGFPE

 result is undefined).